IreneAsay/my-portfolio/README.md

-<<<<<<< HEAD
-# Net Time Traveler
+# My Webpage

-## Project Description
+## Description

-NetTimeTraveler is an application that allows a user to travel back in time to a specific website archive and retrieves a book that was published in the same year.
+This is my personal website where people can learn about my professional background and some fun facts about me.

 ![Landing Page](assets/image/Screenshot_1.png)
 ![Error Modal](assets/image/Screenshot_2.png)